miriamroddy/pands-problem-sheet/README.md

 ### Challenges and Research

 The Collatz Conjecture is an [slightly head-melting](https://imgs.xkcd.com/comics/collatz_conjecture.png) unsolved problem in mathematics, which posits that if you repeatedly apply a simple set of rules to a positive integer, you will eventually reach the number 1.
-This task involves demonstrating this problem using python.
-The challenge here is to understand the problem before implementing it in code.
+The first challenge here is to understand the problem before implementing it in code.
 After learning about some of the theory behind the conjecture from [the Veritasium channel](https://www.youtube.com/watch?v=094y1Z2wpJg&t=1s&ab_channel=Veritasium), I then researched how a sequence of calculations could best be done in Python on [medium](https://medium.com/the-art-of-python/the-collatz-sequence-in-python-eb7e1f1b4f9e).
 [Geeksforgeeks](https://www.geeksforgeeks.org/program-to-print-collatz-sequence/) in particular explained this nice and simply.

-This was a good chance to get to grips with [If statements](https://www.w3schools.com/python/python_conditions.asp) and [While Loops](https://www.w3schools.com/python/python_while_loops.asp).
+This was a good chance to get to grips with [if statements](https://www.w3schools.com/python/python_conditions.asp) and [While Loops](https://www.w3schools.com/python/python_while_loops.asp).
 We need the while loop to iterate through the sequence of numbers and the if statement to check whether the number is odd or even.
 Initially my code just outputted the text on one line.
 A bit of googling gave me some infomation about the [end parameter]( https://www.geeksforgeeks.org/gfact-50-python-end-parameter-in-print/), that I could use to make the output tidier by [having each result on a new line](https://www.w3schools.com/python/ref_func_print.asp).

 ----